bouchard/totalrecall.drbouchard.ca/README.markdown

 This script/app is designed to be dead-simple: no editing capabilities, no user accounts, no extras - just a beautiful, simple interface for learning.

+### Features:

+* Beautiful, minimal, and functional interface to maximize your learning potential.
+* The awesome SM2 algorithm for keeping track of learning progress and spaced intervals to optimize your learning.
+* After initial page load, all data is loaded into the browser - no waiting for additional page loads or AJAX calls!
+* All progress data is stored locally.
+	* Uses localStorage in modern browsers, based on the simple jQuery plugin available here: <http://www.stoimen.com/blog/2010/02/25/jquery-localstorage-plugin/>

 Browser support: Firefox 3.5+, Chrome 2+, Safari 4+, and MSIE 8+ (needed for localStorage support).
-Tested briefly on the iPhone, and works beautifully for me.
+Tested briefly on the iPhone.

-All set data is loaded into a Javascript array, so there are no Ajax server requests needed after the initial page load.

-All progress data is stored locally in a database, based on this short and simple jQuery plugin: <http://www.stoimen.com/blog/2010/02/25/jquery-localstorage-plugin/>

 Inspiration from the beautiful stylings of cramberry.net.

 ### How to Use:

+1. Either clone this repository (git clone http://github.com/brady8/total-recall.git) or if that doesn't make sense to you, click the 'Download Source' button at the top of this page on Github.
-1. Create CSV files (format: question, answer) and save them in the 'sets' sub-directory.
+2. Create CSV files (format: question, answer) and save them in the 'sets' sub-directory.
 	* Fields from the CSV are displayed as-is: you can use HTML for formatting, include image links, etc. Anything you can dream of - the world is yours to conquer!
-2. Deploy the application to a web server that can run PHP scripts:
+3. Deploy the application to a web server that can run PHP scripts:
 	* If you're running a Mac with OS X, copy this entire directory to '/Library/WebServer/Documents/'.
 Then go to System Preferences -> Sharing -> Web Sharing and turn it on.
 	* If you're running Linux, you probably know what to do to get this to work.
 	* If you're running Windows, good luck - you're best choice is to upload this directory to your school's webserver if your school has one and has PHP turned on (email them and ask if this seems over your head!).
-3. Load index.php in a modern browser (Navigate to 'http://localhost/' if running this on your own computer).
+4. Load index.php in a modern browser (Navigate to 'http://localhost/' if running this on your own computer).
-4. Done!
+5. Done!

-### TODO:

-* Use the SM2 algorithm for spaced interval memorization: <http://www.supermemo.com/english/ol/sm2.htm>.
-At the moment, we choose cards randomly, and only use the SM2's 'easiness factor' to calculate progress.